barrie Woman smiling

 Illustration of tooth

-Having a tooth extraction can be cause for many questions, and your Park Place Dental team is here to put your mind at ease.
-Our goal is to make the process of getting a tooth removed comfortably from start to finish for our patients, and here are some answers to the most common questions we hear about tooth extractions in Barrie, ON.
+Having a tooth extraction can raise many questions, and your Park Place Dental team is here to put your mind at ease.
+Our goal is to make the process of getting a tooth removed comfortable from start to finish for our patients.
+Here are answers to the most common questions we hear about tooth extractions in Barrie, ON.

 Why Do I Need a Tooth Extraction at Park Place Dental?

 At Park Place Dental, our goal is to help you achieve and maintain a healthy and attractive smile.
 Sometimes that means removing an unhealthy tooth to protect your dental health.
-This is a recommendation that we never take lightly, and we only use it as a last resort.
+This is a recommendation we never take lightly, and we use it only as a last resort.

 Our dentists typically recommend tooth extractions for these situations: